Flexible Dieting FTW

 First thing he needs to do?
 Calculate his BMR/TDEE.
 These two metrics measure how many calories he expends just existing (BMR) and how many calories he expends throughout the day when exercise/activity is taken into consideration (TDEE).

-After calculating his TDEE, let’s say he discovers his daily caloric need is:
+After calculating his TDEE, let’s say he discovers his daily caloric need is roughly: 2400 cals / day

 That helps quite a lot, actually.
 Based on the information he entered, this is his ‘maintenance level’ for caloric intake.
 It’s how much he needs to eat each day to stay at roughly the same weight.

-Overall daily needs are where most people stop worrying about what the eat.
+Overall daily needs are where most people stop worrying about what to eat.
 As long as they stay at or under their requirements, they are good.
-But, this isn’t a normal calorie counting diet afterall.
+But this isn’t a normal calorie counting diet after all.

 Bob’s next step is to determine how much of each macro to eat a day.